 Molybdenum alloys can be divided into alloying elemental solid-solution-strengthened alloys, dispersion-strengthened alloys, doped strengthened alloys, and comprehensively strengthened alloys according to the types of strengthening.

 Hot working die

 The aerospace department mainly uses molybdenum alloy to make molds and high temperature forging engine parts, and the application materials are mainly active metal carbide reinforced molybdenum, optional element reinforced molybdenum and mechanical dispersion two-phase reinforced molybdenum alloys.
-Active metal carbide reinforced molybdenum alloy has a good high-temperature strength and high thermal conductivity, so it is mainly used in hot processing die industry.
+Active metal carbide reinforced molybdenum alloy has good high-temperature strength and high thermal conductivity, so it is mainly used in the hot processing die industry.
 It is because of high thermal conductivity and low thermal expansion of molybdenum that it has become the preferred thermal shock material.

 Molten metal processing